 Where to Find my Paleo Paints?

-You can also see them (and try them out!) in person on Saturdays when I’m at the Fayetteville Farmer’s Market (indoors at the Ozark Natural Foods).
+You can also see them (and try them out!) in person on Sundays when I’m at the Kingston Square Arts.
 Check my schedule to see when and where I’ll be.

 I have a lot of derivative products like prints, stickers, note cards!
-Those are all at the Etsy shop, and at the farmers market too.
+Those are all at the Etsy shop, KSA gallery, and farmers market too.

 About The Artist